The Encyclopedia of Science Fiction: First edition

-The first edition, edited by Peter Nicholls with John Clute, was published by Granada in 1979.
+The first edition, edited by Nicholls with Clute, was published by Granada in 1979.
 It was retitled The Science Fiction Encyclopedia when published by Doubleday in the United States.
 Accompanying its text were numerous black and white photographs illustrating authors, book and magazine covers, film and TV stills, and examples of artists' work.
+It had about 2,800 entries.
+Contributing editors included Malcolm Edwards and Brian Stableford, and notable contributors, John Brosnan.

 Second edition

 A second edition, jointly edited by Nicholls and Clute, was published in 1993 by Orbit in the UK and St. Martin's Press in the US.
 The second edition contained 1.3 million words, almost twice the 700,000 words of the 1979 edition.
-The 1995 paperback edition included a sixteen-page addendum (dated "7 August 1995").
+The number of entries grew to over 4,300.
+The 1995 and 1999 paperback editions included an appendix listing corrections and addenda.
 Unlike the first edition, the print versions did not contain illustrations.

-There was also a CD-ROM version in 1995, styled variously as The Multimedia Encyclopedia of Science Fiction and Grolier Science Fiction.
-This contained text updates through 1995, hundreds of book covers and author photos, a small number of old film trailers, and author video clips taken from the TVOntario series Prisoners of Gravity.
+There was also a CD-ROM version in 1995, styled variously as The Multimedia Encyclopedia of Science Fiction (MESF) and Grolier Science Fiction.
+This contained text updates through 1995, hundreds of book covers and author photos, a small number of old film trailers, and author video clips (from the TV series Prisoners of Gravity and E-scape Velocity).

 The companion volume, published after the second print edition and following its format closely, is The Encyclopedia of Fantasy edited by John Clute and John Grant.
+A small number of entries overlap between the two volumes; however The Encyclopedia of Fantasy, while also available online, is not being updated.